-The mission of ECOS is to inspire a student body that is environmentally, socially, and economically responsible through educational programming, collaborative partnerships, and innovative initiatives
+The mission of the Student Sustainability Center is to inspire a student body that is environmentally, socially, and economically responsible through educational programming, collaborative partnerships, and innovative initiatives

-ECOS works to achieve this mission through our goals and programs
+We work to achieve this mission through our goals and programs:

 - Educate for Sustainability and Social Justice!

 - Advocate for Adoption of Sustainable Institutional and Individual Practices!